Addiction Statistics – 2021

 23 million people are in addiction recovery

-1 in 3 households suffer from, are exposed to, or are otherwise impacted by addiction
+1 in 3 households suffers from, is exposed to, or is otherwise impacted by addiction

 Public Perception of Substance Use Disorders: